What is a template setup?

 Please note: a HubSpot template setup is not a design or redesign project.
 You’re welcome to make changes to your templates after the migration, but HubSpot’s migration technician can't accommodate any design requests.
 Additionally, if any changes are made within the header or footer of your existing website design after you purchase the template setup, those changes won't be included on your HubSpot templates.
 If you'd like to redesign your site after taking it live, you can make the changes in your design manager or work with a HubSpot partners.

 What is included in a template setup?

-Once your template setup is complete, you will have a blog template and several page layouts that you may use in HubSpot, including:
+Once your template setup is complete, you'll have a new blog template, system templates, and page templates for your site.

 What is the process?

 Request your first-time template setup and confirm your URL

 In your HubSpot account, click your account name in the top right corner, then click Account & Billing.
 Click Migrations in the sidebar pane, then click Start setup.
 Enter a URL from your website that best represents the style you'd like to use for your HubSpot templates.
 If you have a blog, you can also enter your blog URL.
 Click Confirm and start migration.
 If you don't have this option in your Account & Billing page, reach out to your Customer Success Manager to request a template setup.